 Internet connectivity is limited on some stops on this tour.
 Refer to the stop descriptions for walking directions.

 Be cautious of traffic when crossing Pike Place.

 1435 1st Ave

-Our tour begins at the southwest corner of 1st and Pike.
-Look for the doorway just past the Read All About It newsstand; this is the front entrance to DeLaurenti.
+Our tour begins at the southwest corner of 1st and Pike, where you will see the front entrance to DeLaurenti.
 Peter DeLaurenti was a deliveryman for a Seattle bakery when he met Mamie Mustello on his route.
 She worked at her mother’s small grocery that opened in the lower passageways of the Market in 1928, selling pasta, eggs, butter and cheese.
 Peter and Mamie married in 1930, bought the store and renamed it Pete’s Italian Grocery in 1946.
 They soon expanded the specialty food selections and took on the name DeLaurenti.
 In 1972, son Louie took over the business and moved it to the current location at this busy main entrance of the Market.

 The original building on this site dates to 1900, housing commercial businesses and a hall for the Knights of Pythias.
 In 1916 the building came to be part of the Market, remodeled and renamed the Economy Market building.
 An early tenant in this corner space was the third location of the regional drugstore chain Bartell Drugs, which opened here in 1908.

 After three generations in the family, the store was sold in 2001 to a trio of investors who are committed to maintaining the DeLaurenti legacy.
 It continues to be a premier destination for outstanding cheeses and charcuterie, select wines and a vast array of gourmet foods, many from Italy.
 At the front corner counter they offer a selection of pizzas, panini, salads and other quick fare, with counter seating nearby looking out over First Avenue, and some tables upstairs in the wine area.